MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-loop-components.md

 * Create and view Loop files in Microsoft apps that support Loop
 * Create and view Loop files in Outlook

-Check the [Cloud Policy](/deployoffice/admincenter/overview-cloud-policy) setting templates for the settings above for more information.
+See the [Cloud Policy](/deployoffice/admincenter/overview-cloud-policy) setting templates for the settings above for more information.

 ## eDiscovery